Crypto ATM Network: First UK Conviction for Illegal Operation Valued at £2.6M

 “Our message today is clear.
 If you're illegally operating a crypto ATM, we will stop you,” commented Therese Chambers, joint executive director of enforcement and market oversight at the FCA.
 “If you're using a crypto ATM, you are handing your money directly to criminals.”

-Her comment appeared few weeks ago when the FCA first reported that it had charged a 45-year-old with operating an illegal cryptocurrency business.
+Her comment appeared a few weeks ago when the FCA first reported that it had charged a 45-year-old with operating an illegal cryptocurrency business.

 The court heard that Osunkoya likely profited substantially from the illegal operation, with transaction margins ranging from 10% to 60%.
 In an attempt to evade FCA rules, he allegedly created a false alias and falsely claimed to have sold the ATM network to a non-existent individual.

-This case represents the FCA's first criminal prosecution related to unregistered cryptoasset activity under the Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017.
+This case represents the FCA's first criminal prosecution related to unregistered crypto-asset activity under the Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017.
 It also marks the first time charges have been brought against an individual for operating a network of crypto ATMs in the UK.

 Osunkoya faces potential sentences of up to 2 years in prison for operating unregistered crypto ATMs, up to 10 years for forgery offenses, and up to 14 years for possession of criminal property.
 Sentencing will take place at Southwark Crown Court on a date to be confirmed.